 CAYMAN'S FAVORITEDIVE SCHOOL

 Cayman Diving School has been teaching diving for more than 30 years.
-An accredited PADI 5 STAR Instructor Development Center, - which means we’re the top rated PADI center in the Cayman Islands.
 From your first time underwater to advanced, technical or speciality courses, we've got you covered.

 A great way to try diving is the Resort Course or Discover Scuba Diving Course.
 A PADI Dive Instructor will go over a short information session and a shallow water practice session (3-8 ft) with you before you go on your dive.
 In this shallow water practice session you have the chance to try the gear, do a few practice skills and get comfortable before the dive.
 On the dive you will see many colorful fish and wonderful creatures.